IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Experiments

 \subsection{Active Protection Methods Comparison}

-We re-implemented four recent active protection methods, DeepIPR~\cite{fan2021deepipr}, SSAT~\cite{xue2023ssat}, DSN~\cite{tang2020deep}, and pixel shuffling~\cite{pyone2020training}, on ResNet-18 across the five datasets for comparison.
+Four recent active protection methods, DeepIPR~\cite{fan2021deepipr}, SSAT~\cite{xue2023ssat}, DSN~\cite{tang2020deep}, and pixel shuffling~\cite{pyone2020training}, are re-implemented on ResNet-18 across the five datasets for comparison.
 We also directly distilled a student model from the MoE model with only KL-divergence and \textit{without} attention and contrastive representation loss terms.
-We call this model the ``simple-distilled model''.
+We call this model the ``elementary-distilled'' model.
 Table~\ref{tab:comparison_existing_works} presents the accuracies of the protected models on authorized and benign test images.
-The accuracy change for each protected model and dataset is also provided in bracket.
+The difference in accuracy between the authorized and benign test images for each protected model and dataset is also provided in bracket.

-The performance of the pixel shuffling~\cite{pyone2020training} method is dependent on the shuffling block size $b$, which trades model's accuracy on unauthorized images for model's accuracy on authorized images.
+The performance of the pixel shuffling~\cite{pyone2020training} method is dependent on the shuffling block size $b$.
+A larger $b$ enhances effectiveness but compromises fidelity.
 For low-resolution datasets, $b = 2$ provides a good trade-off between effectiveness and fidelity.
-For ImageNet-10, it can only keep the prediction accuracy of the unauthorized images to below 50\% by degrading the accuracy of authorized images by more than 5\% with optimal $b = 8$.
+However, for ImageNet-10, it demonstrates poor performance on both effectiveness and fidelity.
+With $b = 8$, the prediction accuracy of the unauthorized images is approximately 50\%, while the accuracy of authorized images drops by over 5\%.